ChrisDeFreitas/guitarjoe/README.md

 ## ToDo
+- Dig deeper into Framer Motion's events and methods to trigger animations.
+Can the animations be triggered at the HTML level, bypassing render()?
+Figure out why AnimatePresence is not working.
+- Note Select: when 'All Notes' selected, and qry.scale/qry.chord not null should run close animation for InfoPnl (via changeHandler)
+- Scale and Chord Select: need label.style.cursor:pointer when scale/chord in buffer, but null is displayed
 - NoteButtons: change captions to position:absolute to provide greater control
-- NoteButtons: fully implement modeRoot; add white border for other root notes (triad, inversions etc)
+- NoteButtons: fully implement modeRoot; add white border and bgnd shading to other root notes (triad, inversions etc)
 - fretSelect mode: for selected chords/scales the root must be reset: qry.root = (chord/scale).root
 - implement onClose rollup with shouldComponentUpdate()
 - transfer AboutDlg content to HelpData.js ; update AboutDlg to use markdown